RogerLuo-Code/coding-practice/problem_solution/lc34_find_first_last_position/lc34_find_first_last_position.md

   - Time/space complexity
 * Coding
 * Test case
-  - test corner cases: zero array, target not exist, array with 0, 1, and 2 elements
+  - Test corner cases: zero array, target not exist, array with 0, 1, and 2 elements
-  - test general cases
+  - Test general cases

 ## Approaches
 For unsorted array, we can do a linear scan to find the positions.